Dimensions2' x 2'

 Adhesive is recommended when installing our vinyl tiles, because the tiles can crack when using staples.
 We recommend Red Devil General Purpose Construction Adhesive.

-Place a few tiles on the floor and measure your overlap.
+Place a few tiles on the floor and determine your preferred overlap.
 Measure the tile spacing in this position.
 The grid you draw will be smaller than your tile due to the overlap (e.g. if your tile is 23 7/8" and you have a 1/4" overlap, you will draw your grid at 23 5/8").

 Use grid paper and map out your ceiling.
 Indicate the position of lights, vents, and any other fixtures or obstructions to help determine your layout.